bigcommerce/dev-docs/docs/api-docs/partner/subscriptions/foundation-guide.md

    b.
 Give the new account a name that clearly marks it as app-specific; the idea is to differentiate it from the merchant-specific payment and subscription management account.
 This guide uses **BigCommerce App**.

    ![BigCommerce App](https://storage.googleapis.com/bigcommerce-production-dev-center/images/BigCommerce-app-image.png "The Stripe dashboard's new account dropdown menu")

+### Enable Stripe Connect for Platforms

-4. **For the remainder of this instruction sequence, make sure that the left side of your Stripe Dashboard's top menu bar indicates that you're in the app-specific account.**
+1. **During this instruction sequence, make sure that the left side of your Stripe Dashboard's top menu bar indicates that you're in the app-specific account.**

-5. Enable [Stripe Connect for Platforms](https://dashboard.stripe.com/test/connect/accounts/overview). (>>> this is a test link; do we have to sign up for connect again in production? if no, we should mention the toggle).
+2. Enable [Stripe Connect for Platforms](https://dashboard.stripe.com/test/connect/accounts/overview). (>>> this is a test link; do we have to sign up for connect again in production? if no, we should mention the toggle).
 Select **Platform or Marketplace**, then click the **Continue** button at the lower right.

-6. Finally, to configure the app-specific account's Stripe Connect settings, click **>>>Connect??** near the top center of the dashboard landing page.
+3. Finally, to configure the app-specific account's Stripe Connect settings, click **>>>Connect??** near the top center of the dashboard landing page.

    a.
 Under **OAuth settings**, enable **OAuth for Standard accounts**. (>>> style guide, describe UI elements)